RodrigoCMoraes/face_recognition/README.md

 * Save faces detected
 * Calculate time of operations

+# Features to be implemented:
+* Augment face images
+* Extract features(embeddings) from augmented images
+* Train classifier to recognize people

 # Setup used for generate this code:
 * For Windows and Linux are used latest Python from [Anaconda](https://www.anaconda.com/download/#linux)
 * SO versions: Windows 10 x64 Pro and Linux Mint 19 x64